Ohio Cattle Dog Rescue Team

 Who We Are

-Ohio Cattle Dog Rescue Team may be a newly formed group, however this Team has many combined years working together in Rescue.
+Ohio Cattle Dog Rescue Team is an all volunteer 501(c)3 Organization, who is newly formed, however this Team has many combined years working together in Rescue.
 The Founders of OCDRT have been active in ACD Rescue since 2003 along with backgrounds in the veterinary fields, animal control fields, business ownership fields, military fields, & all have been through the adoption process with other Rescues.

 About The Rescue